Abdul Raziq Achakzai: Military career

+Personal life

+Achakzai had three wives and 14 children.

 Human rights abuses

 Achakzai was alleged to have committed numerous human rights violations including extrajudicial killings, forced disappearances, and torture in the Kandahar province.
 In 2017, the United Nations Committee on Torture wanted Achakzai to be prosecuted for allegations of torture and enforced disappearances.
 The committee also stated that Achakzai was 'operating secret detention centers' where people were being tortured.
 Achakzai denied all the allegations made against him by the U.N. committee.

 Apart from international human rights organizations, residents of Kandahar also accused him of being involved in human rights violations.
-Some Tribal elders and provincial legislators expressed relief over his death.
+Some tribal elders and provincial legislators expressed relief over his death.
 One legislator said that Kandahar province became less violent after his death.

 Former Afghan President Hamid Karzai and other powerful allies had refused to prosecute Achakzai for many years alleging a lack of credible evidence of crime.

 In August 2011, the U.S. military banned the transfer of detainees to Afghan authorities in Kandahar.
 The military stated that they are investigating reports regarding abuse of prisoners by provincial police chiefs as they have received "credible allegations" that detainees are being mistreated while in the custody of Achakzai.
 Military spokesman, Col. Gary Kolb, said that the U.S. will not hand over detainees to Afghan officials until they are sure that there are no issues.

 An investigation of Afghan government documents and "hidden ledgers" by the New York Times published in May 2024 indicated that officers in the Achakzai police force "abducted hundreds, if not thousands" of Afghans to be "killed or tortured" in Achakzai's "secret jails".
 Using only evidence corroborated by at least two people, (often including eyewitnesses), the Times tallied "368 cases of forced disappearances" and dozens of extrajudicial killings attributed to Achakzai's forces.

 According to the Times, resentment against Achakzai's abuse of power among the local population in Kandahar was so great that it helped turn them against the Afghan government and in favor of the Taliban.